SiliconLabs/amazon-sidewalk-examples/amazon_sidewalk_soc_em4_sleep/readme.md

 To successfully interface with Amazon Sidewalk, this example application requires the preparation of cloud (AWS) resources and the addition of device credentials matched to those resources.
 To perform these tasks and procure access to a Sidewalk gateway, complete the initial software and hardware setup steps described in [Getting Started: Prerequisites](https://docs.silabs.com/amazon-sidewalk/latest/sidewalk-getting-started/prerequisites).

-> **Ⓘ INFO Ⓘ**: Make note of the additional sub-GHz considerations discussed in the [Silicon Labs Wireless Development Kit](https://docs.silabs.com/amazon-sidewalk/latest/sidewalk-getting-started/prerequisites#silicon-labs-wireless-development-kit) section of the hardware prequisites.
+> **Ⓘ INFO Ⓘ**: Make note of the additional sub-GHz considerations discussed in the [Silicon Labs Wireless Development Kit](https://docs.silabs.com/amazon-sidewalk/latest/sidewalk-getting-started/prerequisites#silicon-labs-wireless-development-kit) section of the hardware prerequisites.

 ## Build the Application